Do I Have to Pay Taxes on Freelance Work?

 There are certain things you should be looking for when investigating credit repair companies and scammers.
 Legitimate companies won’t do the following five things:

-If you recognize these red flags, or if the company promises that it can increase your credit score by 100 points or more, it’s running a scam.
+If you recognize these red flags, or if the company promises that it can increase your credit score by 100 points or more, it’s a sign they’re running a scam.
 If you spot a scam, you can report it to the State Attorney General or the Federal Trade Commission.

 Here’s a quick fact for you: The Better Business Bureau (BBB) rarely accredits credit repair companies due to concerns about high instances of fraud in the industry.
 Only the best get the BBB seal of approval.